 The railway industry did not traditionally recruit talent from outside, preferring to appoint from amongst its own.
 Elliot’s appointment as the Southern’s “Assistant to the General Manager for Public Relations” in January 1925 was therefore pretty unique.
 He was a press man and had been Assistant Editor at the Evening Standard and was the son of the editor of the Daily Express.
 To appoint someone who had knowledge of the press – ostensibly the enemy at this point – was a master-stroke.
 It was an acknowledgement by Herbert Walker (the General Manager) that the company did not have the necessary skills internally to manage the relationship with the press and how its public persona was projected through it, whilst also a recognition that the void could only be filled by an individual with an understanding what they were up against.
 Elliot did not however want to be a mere adjunct to the company; he wanted a £2,000 salary and to be on the senior management team, both of which he got.
 The latter was crucially important if he was to improve the Southern’s image – operational decisions and new policies could be coordinated and synchronised with the PR operation so that there would be no misunderstanding or mixed messages.
 The message about everything the railway was doing should be carefully and effectively managed.

 Elliot arrived on the 16 January and only six days later an advert appeared in the press with the heading “The Truth about the Southern” that attempted to put into the public domain a new, clear and consistent narrative about the company.
 It highlighted the labours of the southern railways during the war and the running down of the system (heading: “Achievement”), and the fact that because the railways had not passed back to private control until 1921 there had been three lost years when investment and advancement could not take place (“Period of Unrest”).
 Importantly, and reflecting what the passenger wanted to see in their services, it stressed that what was then occurring was “Reconstruction”; “From the day that the Southern group was formed it has laboured in unceasing endeavour towards the standard of efficiency which its directors have determined it shall achieve.”
 This “standard of efficiency” encompassed the delivery of 80 new passenger engines, 120 main line carriages, 537 new vehicles as part of an extension of electrification, the rebuilding of 70 stations, and, ultimately, investment of over £10,000,000.
+Indeed, this reflected the company’s desires to be seen at the heart of the nation as in the vanguard of technological progress.
 Finally, the company cast itself as vital to post-war reconstruction, a key cog in Britain’s social and economic health – “the Southern Railway will take its place as a Builder of National Prosperity”.
 This sentiment was summed up by its new tag-line “Actively Engaged in the Public Service.”

 Over the next half-year further informative and easily understandable adverts appeared that created and the reinforced a positive narrative about the company’s activities.
 Some showed the intensity of the train operation in and out of London stations at peak hour, demonstrating the operational challenges it faced, others drew attention to the delivery of new passenger locomotives, whilst others told the public that of the 113,709 steam trains run in February, 93 per cent arrived within 5 minutes of the scheduled arrival time – something the advert deemed a success.
 Newspaper adverts were also just one dimension of an integrated PR campaign.
 The Railway Gazette reported that there was a “systematic scheme of connected and co-related publicity” that utilised closer media management, a regular publication for first class ticket holders, postcards and even paperweights, all of which carried consistent messages about investment and improvements.
 This was, one could argue, a sophisticated, dynamic and far-reaching PR campaign.